Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Second-Generation-KS.md

 ##### Moved network transfer APIs to its own namespace

 We have moved all network transfer APIs to `KS.Network.Transfer` to further organize the network APIs.

+##### Moved color-related console APIs to its own namespace

+We have moved all color-related console APIs to `KS.ConsoleBase.Themes` as it keeps getting expanded.